 Yes, every seat on the bus is equipped with a lap belt.

-No, the buses are not equipped with restroom facilities.
-Public restrooms are available at Rooster Rock State Park and Multnomah Falls.
+Yes, all buses are equipped with restroom facilities.
+Public restrooms are also available at Rooster Rock State Park and Multnomah Falls.

 Yes, all buses are air conditioned.